Alexander of Lycopolis: Representation of the Manichaean myth

+Refutation of Manichaeism

 For Alexander, the most extreme example of misguided sectarianism arising from Christian tradition was Manichaeism.
 After briefly discussing the life of Mani and Manichaean missionary activity, he summarizes its teachings and then proceeds to refute them.
 In presenting the doctrine, he notes that Manichaeism defined matter (hylē) as "disorderly motion" (átaktos kínēsis), which, he argues, differs fundamentally from Platonic and Aristotelian conceptions of matter.

 Before undertaking his systematic critique, he described the dilemma he believed he faced.
 The doctrine he intended to address was irrational and relied not on arguments but on the authority of scriptures, making it difficult to refute.
 Instead of a demonstrable chain of reasoning, he found only assertions.
 A precise philosophical refutation would not reach those who had embraced Manichaeism uncritically; yet if he were to descend to the opponents’ level and employ manipulative techniques, he would fall into the very error he accused them of.
 To escape this dilemma, he adopted an extremely careful method.

 His philosophical polemic is directed first against Manichaean dualism, the claim that two opposed, co-equal first principles exist: the good God and matter conceived as an inherently evil principle of darkness locked in conflict with him.
 Among other arguments, he maintains that if both are real creative first principles, each would require its own matter as a passive substrate, resulting in four principles, an implication Mani had failed to recognize.
 Moreover, if matter is "disorderly motion", as the Manichaeans assert, this presupposes the existence of something moved, namely, the elements.
 In that case, it becomes unclear whether the second principle is the mover or the thing moved.
 From his monistic standpoint, Alexander rejects the dualistic foundation of the Manichaean worldview: matter, too, derives from the divine and therefore should not be regarded as evil.
 More decisively than many other Neoplatonists, he denies any essential association between matter and evil.
 He argues that either it is in the nature of the highest principle to flow into matter or it is not.
 If it is, matter, being produced by the supremely good, cannot be evil; if it is not, the mixture of the two first principles could never have occurred.

 He further contends that "disorderly" change is impossible in the realm of matter, for this characteristic belongs to none of the recognized types of change; all change proceeds according to law.
 He also argues that interaction between the two Manichaean principles would require a third mediating principle; otherwise, they would have no connection.
 If such a third principle existed, one would have to ask whether it is corporeal or incorporeal.
 In either case, it could not fulfill the mediating role and would thus be superfluous.
 The same question of corporeality or incorporeality applies to the two principles of Mani themselves.
 However one answers, whether both are incorporeal, both corporeal, or one corporeal and the other not, every option leads to an absurd consequence within the Manichaean system.